 In your fostering world, your supervising social worker is the go-to person for everything you need to know, check, or get help with.
 Although an SSW can’t make decisions about the child’s care plan (because that is the LAC social worker’s domain) they can represent their views to the LAC SW and advocate on your behalf with suggestions.

-- We carry out thoughtful matching of your family to a foster child.
-This is a process we always involve you and your children or household members in
+- Carry out thoughtful matching of your family to a foster child.
+This is a process we always involve you and your children or household members in.

-- We supervise and appraise you every year and write reports on how you are doing and where you could improve
+- Supervise and appraise you every year and write reports on how you are doing and where you could improve.

-- We work with you and your family to make sure that you understand the National Minimum Standardsand assess whether they are being met
+- Work with you and your family to make sure that you understand the National Minimum Standards and assess whether they are being met.

-- We ensure that the foster home is compliant with health and safety regulations and make a formal assessment
+- Ensure that the foster home is compliant with health and safety regulations and make a formal assessment.

-- We create and maintain your professional development plan, which also includes training for your birth children and support network
+- Create and maintain your professional development plan, which also includes training for your birth children and support network.

-- We deliver coaching and skills sessions in supervision, so it becomes a place for you to learn new ways of managing behaviour
+- Deliver coaching and skills sessions in supervision, so it becomes a place for you to learn new ways of managing behaviour.

-- We spend time with the foster child to check on their progress and make suggestions about how best to support further development
+- Spend time with the foster child to check on their progress and make suggestions about how best to support further development.

-- We do direct work with the foster child and your birth children.
-If any issues arise we are available to offer this thoughtful time to the family
+- Do direct work with the foster child and your birth children.
+If any issues arise we are available to offer this thoughtful time to the family.

-- We provide out-of-hours support with the same approaches and same therapeutic theory as you’d receive during office hours — so no matter what time of day you need it, you will always get the best advice.
+- Provide out-of-hours support with the same approaches and same therapeutic theory as you’d receive during office hours — so no matter what time of day you need it, you will always get the best advice.

 What is ‘supervision’ in foster care?